What Is Sales Analysis And How To Carry It Out Efficiently?

 You need to analyze the core performance metrics – revenue and profit.
 This analysis helps with insights into the financial health of your business.

 Understanding revenue streams, profit margins, and their fluctuations offers a meaningful understanding of sales effectiveness and sustainability.
-It helps to identify crucial patterns and trends, guiding your decision-making processes and strategic planning.

 ii.
 Customer Acquisition and Retention Metrics